Tampopo Kai

 Click image to enlarge photo.

-Please Note: In-person classes are held at Ravenswood Fellowship United Methodist Church, 4511 N Hermitage Ave., Chicago, IL 60640.
+Ravenswood Fellowship United Methodist Church is located on 4511 N Hermitage Ave., Chicago, IL 60640.
 There is NO parking lot for the church.
 Please follow local signs for street parking.
 There is a loading parking spot at the entrance for drop off.
 Come in through the main office doors, two glass doors to the left of the green sanctuary doors, when standing in front of the building on Hermitage Avenue.

 Click the photo for a video to learn more.